orey/papers/docs/blog/005-BigAIIsAPunishmentFromGod.md

 I always suspected that, behind artificial intelligence, we were in front of one of the most spiritual issue since a long time.
 Let me explain.

-We have described in the few entries of this blog how my friend BigAI was making us entering in a non-scientific era, abandoning the scientific method of IT guys.
+We have described in the few entries of this blog how my friend BigAI was making us entering in a *non-scientific era*, abandoning the scientific method of IT people.

-> *Note: For sure, by "guys", I mean all IT people, being real guyz or girlz or else.*

-Progressively, IT guys will turn into "AI guys", even if probably, most of them won't get through the transformation.
-We can wonder about research guys and how those ones will turn into AI guys.
+Progressively, IT people will turn into "AI people", even if probably, most of them won't get through the transformation.
+We can wonder about research people and how those ones will turn into AI people also.
 If ever.

 ![Shiva](../images/shiva-normal.jpg "Shiva")

 Well, for the sake of the argument, let us say, when you delegate the problem to BigAI, you do not solve it by yourself and so, you are "out of science".
-That will push for persons to enter a new era of "magical thought", "Sorcerers waving half-baked instructions at an infinite code genie and hoping it doesn’t summon the digital equivalent of Cthulhu" and I quote BigAI himself (see below).
+That will push for persons to enter a new era of *magical thought*, "Sorcerers waving half-baked instructions at an infinite code genie and hoping it doesn’t summon the digital equivalent of Cthulhu" and I quote BigAI himself (see below).

-If I take the Hindu world representation of the world, BigAI will increase the power of Maya while Shiva will destroy number of jobs.
+If I take the Hindu world representation of the world, *BigAI will increase the power of Maya* while Shiva will destroy number of jobs.

 It will be very easy to see BigAI linked with religious idioms.